-- The Council forecast their budget gap of £38.7 million for 2024/25, rising to £71.8 million by 2027/28.
+On 29 November 2023 we identified a significant weakness in the Authority's arrangements for financial sustainability.
+This was in relation to the Authority addressing the forecast overspend.
+The Authority forecast their budget gap of £38.7 million for 2024/25, rising to £71.8 million by 2027/28.
 Since the end of 2022/23 the Authority has taken steps to explore options for bringing finances back under control, therefore plans to bridge the medium-term gap are in their infancy.
-We recommended the Authority take urgent action to address the 2023/24 financial pressures and determine a realistic plan for the medium-term financial challenge. - The Council do not monitor savings plans separately from the base budget and no sensitivity analysis is applied to medium term forecasts.
-We recommended the Authority monitor savings plans and introduce sensitivity analysis for medium-term financial planning.
+We recommended the Authority:

+• take urgent action to address the 2023/24 financial pressures and determine a realistic plan for the medium-term financial challenge.